jrmarquart/g-hotkey/README.md

 # g-hotkey

+Note: Current license for this is: GNU General Public License v3.0.
+The replaces the license information in the readme and in the installer for G-Hotkey.
+I'm making this available for anyone who may be interested in or can use the source code.

 G-Hotkey is a macro, key remapper, and automation utility designed to work specifically with commercial computer games.
 G-Hotkey now works with games that use DirectInput.

 G-Hotkey includes the following features: